cap-js/docs/java/developing-applications/running.md

   * Any other static resource

-::: warning Restart for changed Java classes Sometimes, it happens that a (saved) change to a Java class does not result in an application restart even though you would have expected it.
-The reason is that the restart support for the Spring Boot Devtools only listens to changed `.class` files.
-So, a changed class only is detected as changed after it has been built.
+::: warning Restart for changed Java classes

-In most IDEs a feature called *automatic build* is active.
-This takes care of automatically rebuilding each changed class.
-In case this feature is enabled the Devtools restart your CAP Java application nearly instantly.
-If it's disabled the application won't restart.
-In order to trigger the restart you need to trigger a rebuild of the project manually (or enable automatic rebuild).
+Spring Boot Devtools only detects changes to .class files.
+You need to enable the *automatic build* feature in your IDE which detects source file changes and rebuilds the .class file.
+If not, you have to manually rebuild your project to restart your CAP Java application.
 :::

 ### CDS Build